zalohcin/eyes.sdk.javascript1/packages/eyes-webdriverio-5-service/README.md

 3. No need to instantiate the `Eyes` class.
 It is instantiated for you, and configured appropriately from `wdio.conf.js`.

-4. Receiving batch notifications when test execution is done.
-See [Batch notifications](TODO)
+4. Receiving batch completion notifications when test execution is done.
+See [Batch completion notifications](#batch-completion-notifications).